 Ultimately, character, not plot, is what drives this show.
 We are introduced to a motley menagerie of moggies – each delivering a very individual and always entertaining song and dance number.
 A large tabby cat called Jennyanydots stars in an energetic routine, complete with rhythmic tap dancing, before the charismatic Rum Tum Tugger tomcat explodes onto the stage.
 I particularly enjoyed watching Mungojerrie and Rumpleteazer (Barnaby Thompson and Katie Warsop) – a delightfully cheeky pair of notorious cat-burglars.

 When Grizabella – a very shabby, very old grey cat – stumbles onto the stage, the expression ‘look what the cat dragged in’ comes to mind.
 She is a former glamour puss who left the Jellicle clan as a youngster.
 Having now lost her sparkle, she just wants to be accepted back into the tribe.
 However, the other cats are quite repulsed by her dishevelled condition and shun her for leaving them all those years ago.
 Grizabella (Joanna Ampil) does eventually light up the stage, with a beautiful solo performance of show tune ‘Memory’.

 By and large, the singing throughout the production is harmonious and heartfelt but at times the words were lost to the volume of the music.
 This is a shame as the verse itself is so central to the show.

 Cats is a clear celebration of difference in cats’ personalities.
 You won’t look at a feline in the same way again.
-The production is a spectacular theatrical experience – combining the grace of ballet with the thrill of acrobatics – and is set to a dramatic and beautiful score.
+The production is a spectacular theatrical experience.
+It combines the grace of ballet with the thrill of acrobatics, all set to a beautiful score.

-Don’t run the risk of missing out on tickets: avoid feeling like a cat on a hot tin roof and get booking now!
+Don’t risk missing out on tickets.
+Avoid feeling like a cat on a hot tin roof and get booking now!